chi0tzp/svm-gsu/README.md

 doc_6 -1
 ~~~

-Covariance matrices
+*Covariance matrices file:*

 ~~~
 doc_3: 1,1:0.25 2,2:0.01 3,3:0.1
 doc_5: 1,1:0.25 2,2:0.01 3,3:0.1
 ~~~

 then the framework will consider only the input data with ids `doc_3` and `doc_5`.
-Obviously, for a binary classification problem, the training set should include at least two training examples with different truth labels.
+Clearly, for a binary classification problem, the training set should include at least two training examples with different truth labels.

 ### Model files

-After the training of an SVM-GSU (linear or with RBF kernel) a model file is created (with a filename defined as a command line argument -- see [usage](#gsvm-train)) so as to be subsequently used by `gsvm-predict` -- see [usage](#gsvm-predict).
+After the training process of an SVM-GSU (linear or with the RBF kernel) is complete, a model file is created (with a filename defined as a command line argument -- see [usage](#gsvm-train)) so as to be subsequently used by `gsvm-predict` -- see [usage](#gsvm-predict).
 The file formats for the linear and the kernel variants of SVM-GSU are respectively described below:

-#### Linear model file
+#### Linear model file (example)

+As an example, the following linear model file describes a trained LSVM-GSU that has been trained using diagonal covariance matrices, `T=1000` SGD iterations and `k=10` examples per each iteration, and a regularization parameter `lambda=100.` The parameters `sigmA` and `sigmB` refer to the Platt scaling method used for transforming the outputs of the classifier (i.e., the decision values) into a probability distribution over classes (i.e., so as to be interpreted as a-posteriori probabilities that the testing samples belong to the classes to which they have been classified -- see Sect.
+3.1 of [1]).
+Finally, the optimal parameters (i.e., the parameters of the separating hyperplane, `w` and `b`), are given in the last two lines of the file:

 ~~~
 SVM-GSU Model_File